Taiki Shuttle: Retirement and stud career

-Taiki Shuttle stood his stallion career at stud at Arrow Stud in Shinhidaka (former Shizunai), Japan.
+Taiki Shuttle stood his stallion career at stud at Arrow Stud in Shinhidaka (formerly Shizunai), Japan.
 He periodically shuttled to East Stud in Hokkaido.

 Taiki Shuttle was pensioned from breeding and moved to Kimura Farm in 2018, a retirement facility for racehorses connected with East Stud and Versailles Farm.
 He was moved to the farm along with Meisho Doto, another pensioned stallion.
 The two underwent successful castration in January 2019.

 On September 15, 2019, the manes of Taiki Shuttle and Rose Kingdom, a fellow JRA Champion, were mysteriously cut by an unknown person.
 It appeared that a sharp tool had been used to cut the hair, but the horses were otherwise unharmed.
 The farm filed a report with the Hokkaido Police and ceased visitation to the farm for security and investigative purposes.
 The suspect, 55 year old Kazuyo Tanaka from Kawaguchi, Saitama, was arrested the following year.

 Taiki Shuttle, along with Meisho Doto, were moved from the Versailles Farm to the Northern Lake Farm on June 16, 2021.
 Taiki Shuttle would pass away at Northern Lake Farm the following year due to old age.